erfan2255/TS2E/README.md

 * also uninstaller included to remove csbin & tsbin of each engine (tsdata will not be removed)
 * to play mansion engine again select touchup installer

-If you find TS2E useful, subscribe CoreLand youtube channel. thx ^^
+If you find TS2E useful, subscribe CoreLand youtube channel.
+Thanks :)

 [Youtube](https://youtube.com/@coreland2)